End-to-End Deep Learning for Predicting Metric Space-Valued Outputs: Numerical Experiments

 where $d$ is the metric for the corresponding metric space.
 The average performance over $200$ Monte Carlo runs is quantified by

 \paragraph{Distributions.} We consider a regression setting where the output $Y$ is a Gaussian distribution.
 The input is a vector $X \in \mathbb{R}^{12}$ with components generated as follows:

-The mean $\eta$ and standard deviation $\sigma$ of the distributional output $Y$ are generated conditional on the input, where $\eta\sim N(\mu(X), 0.5^2), \sigma \sim\mathrm{Gamma}(\theta(X)^2, \theta(X_i)^{-1})$ with
+The mean $\eta$ and standard deviation $\sigma$ of the distributional output $Y$ are generated conditional on the input, where $\eta\sim N(\mu(X), 0.5^2), \sigma \sim\mathrm{Gamma}(\theta(X)^2, \theta(X)^{-1})$ with

 To better reflect real-world settings where the underlying probability distributions are not directly observable, we simulate independent samples from each distribution.
 Specifically, for each distribution $Y_i$, we generate 100 observations $\{y_{ij}\}_{j=1}^{100}$.
 E2M must then operate on a noisy version of $Y_i$, constructed from the empirical distribution of these samples; see also \citep{zhou:23}.
+To provide additional insight into the data-generating mechanism, Figure~\ref{fig:dist_vis} (a) visualizes simulated distributional outputs as a function of a representative covariate, $X_2$, while holding all remaining covariates fixed at their mean values (for continuous variables) or median levels (for binary variables).
+This plot illustrates the dependence of mean and variance of the distributional output $Y$ on $X_2$ implied by the model specification.

 \paragraph{Networks.} The output is a graph Laplacian derived from a weighted stochastic block model with two communities.
 Each network contains 10 nodes, equally divided into two blocks.
 The block connectivity structure is governed by probabilities $p_{11}=p_{22}=0.5$ for within-community connections and $p_{12}=0.2$ for between-community connections.
 The input is a vector $X\in\mathbb{R}^9$ with components generated as follows: